fab13n/lamtez/EXAMPLES.md

     @amount       :: tez
     @destination  :: contract unit unit

-    \parameter :: unit:
+    fun parameter :: unit:

-    (if self-now < @release_date: fail | else: ());
+    if self-now < @release_date: fail | else: () end;
     contract-call @destination () @amount)

 ## Lambda, map, and creating contracts

 First, mapping a function on a list:

-    \param :: list int:
+    fun param :: list int:

-    let f = \x: x + 1;
+      let f = (fun x: x + 1);
       list-map f param

 With the following example, something noteworthy is happening.
 When writing the current contract, Lamtez handles the boilerplate related to storage access and update.
 However, when a contract creates another contract, the later doesn't benefit from those features.
 It is initialized with a function of type `∀ parameter storage result: (parameter×storage) → (result×storage)`, and the manipulation of storage fields must be performed explicitly by the function body.

 Here, within the lambda, `x` is bound to a `int×unit` pair, applies the map operation on the first half `x.0`, then pairs the result with a unit term `()`.

     type t = (list int * unit)

-    \(param :: unit):
+    fun param :: unit:

-    let map_add1 = \(x :: t): (list-map (\y: y+1) x.0, ());
+      let map_add1 = fun x :: t: (list-map (fun y: y+1) x.0, ());
       let key = tz1SuakBpFdG9b4twyfrSMqZzruxhpMeSrE5;
       contract-create key None False False self-amount map_add1

 ## Parameterizable payment contract

 This one is tedious to follow in Michelson, quite a bit of stack shuffling!
 With named variables and labelled types, here's my version:

     type line    = Title: string * Amount: tez * Destination: contract unit unit type t_param = Register: line + Execute: nat